-Coastal ecosystems serve unique ecological functions and provide critical defense for coastal human communities.
+Coastal ecosystems serve unique ecological functions and provide critical services and defense for coastal human communities.

-Estuaries, coastal wetlands, coral reefs, rocky and sandy shorelines, and coastal forests are experiencing many direct and indirect effects of climate change.
-Water level changes, increased storm events, shoreline erosion, ocean acidification, and warmer waters are all affecting these important ecosystems.
-Taking action now can will help coastal systems adapt to a changing climate, while also providing important benefits for coastal human communities.
+Coastal wetlands and estuaries, rivers, rocky and sandy shorelines, and coastal forests are experiencing many direct and indirect effects of climate change.
+Water level changes, increased storm events, flooding, shoreline erosion, and warmer waters are all affecting these important ecosystems.
+Natural resources professionals can take action now to help coastal systems adapt to a changing climate, while also providing important benefits for coastal human communities.

 Adaptation in Action

-Coastal systems will require special management consideration in a changing climate given their unique ecological functions and their role as a critical defense for coastal human communities.
-We are currently developing and testing a menu of Adaptation Strategies and Approaches to help natural resource managers take action on climate change in coastal systems.
-This new resource is designed to be used with the Adaptation Workbook to make coastal management plans more robust to changing conditions.
+Coastal ecosystems will require special management consideration in a changing climate given their unique ecological functions and their role as a critical defense for coastal human communities.
+Freshwater and saltwater coastal ecosystems share some climate challenges, however they each have some unique considerations that may drive adaptation responses.
+We are developing and testing menus of Adaptation Strategies and Approaches in Great Lakes freshwater coastal ecosystems and in saltwater ecosystems to help natural resource managers take action on climate change.
+These new resources are designed to be used with the Adaptation Workbook to make coastal management plans more robust to changing conditions.

-Learn more about our approach in Forest Adaptation Resources: Climate Change Tools and Approaches for Land Managers.
+These coastal adaptation menus are based on the approach outlined in Forest Adaptation Resources: Climate Change Tools and Approaches for Land Managers.

 Looking for Collaborators